|

 injury, so be careful.
 If you plan to be on the beach at Lake Mead we recommend buying

-water socks that tie on with laces, not slip on.
+water socks that tie on with laces or ZIP ON, do not think that slip-on

 |